Music for anxious dogs, anyone?

 The physical workout before playing relaxing music and diffusing essential oils can be anything that drains energy from your dog:

 - Playing fetch or tug

 Have you experienced the relaxing effects of calming music on your dog?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below!